hyphacoop/two.compost.digital/content/pieces/a-confluence-of-waters/index.md

 weight: 9
 ---

-In the Summer of 2019, we - Andi Wong and Margaret Warren met for the first time at one of the Friday lunches at the Internet Archive on Funston Street in San Francisco.
-The context of their meeting was in planning art activities for the upcoming Decentralized Web Camp to be held at The Mushroom Farm.

-It was there that Andi first shared a blue marble with Margaret.
-But that is not where this story begins and it’s certainly not the end.
+In the Summer of 2019, we — Andi Wong and Margaret Warren — met for the first time at one of the Friday lunches at the Internet Archive headquarters on Funston Street in San Francisco.
+We met while planning art activities for the Decentralized Web Camp, and it was there that Andi first shared a blue marble with Margaret.
+But that is not where this story begins, and it’s certainly not where it will end.

 This story is non-linear and organically expanding.
 Like mushrooms in a Fairy Circle.
-Like when the web used to have something called web rings.
-Like Bucky Balls: nano particles of carbon atoms in a spherical structure.
+Like when websites used to have web rings.
+Like BuckyBalls: nano particles of carbon atoms in a spherical structure.
 Like the new vision of the web: decentralized and linked through nodes and edges.
 A synchronistic murmuration of inspirations and enchantment.

-The ancient Greeks first declared the sphere the most perfect form and proclaimed it was the shape of the earth and all the planets.
-Then on December 7, 1972, the crew of the Apollo 17 spacecraft made this vision evident when it made this image of the earth, nicknamed “The Blue Marble,” on December 7, 1972.
+The ancient Greeks first declared the sphere the most perfect form and proclaimed it was the shape of the Earth and all the planets.
+Then on December 7, 1972, the crew of the Apollo 17 spacecraft made this vision evident when it produced this image of the earth, nicknamed “The Blue Marble,” on December 7, 1972.

 {{< imgflip
-  id="testimg"
-  file="blue_marbles_1.jpg"
+  id="earth"
+  file="earth.jpg"
   alt="a photo of the earth made by the crew of Apollo 17 at a distance of about 29,000 kilometers (18,000 miles) from the planet's surface" title="Apollo 17: Blue Marble (Dec 7, 1972)" copyright_notice="1972 NASA"